LandWarderer2772/popcat-wrapper/docs/contributing.md

 # Contributing

-We welcome contributions to the Popcat Wrapper!
+We welcome contributions to the PopcatAPI Wrapper!
 Here's how you can help.

 ## Development Setup